Leorev01/Festival-Simulator/CALCULATION_LOGIC.md

 cost = artist.cost
 energy = artist.energy
 ```
-Each component contributes to total cost and energy usage.
+Each artist contributes to the total cost and energy usage.

 #### 🏟️ Stages
 ```ts